Need Help? Give us a call.

 We’ve compiled a guide to help you distinguish between Stripe vs. PayPal.
 Plus, if you’ve narrowed down your options to these two online payments companies, we’ll help you decide whether Stripe or PayPal—or another alternative—is the right choice for your business.

 Before we get to the details, we need to iron out some fundamental concepts that understanding Stripe vs. PayPal will require.
-Having an understanding of both payment gateways and payment service providers (PSPs for short) can seriously clarify your search for the right online payments solution for your business.
+Having an understanding of both payment gateways and payment service providers (PSPs for short) can seriously clarify your search for the right online payment solution for your business.

-Payment gateways provide those with an ecommerce platform the ability to authorize online payments—sort of like a middleman between a card network and your business’s payment processor.
+Payment gateways provide those with an ecommerce platform or brick-and-mortar store the ability to authorize online payments—sort of like a middleman between a card network and your business’s payment processor.
 Both Stripe and PayPal offer payment gateways as part of their service, which is essential for those looking to accept payments online.

 When it comes to Stripe vs. PayPal, there is one other factor that is important to understand in terms of the way they both deliver their services.
 Stripe and PayPal are considered “aggregators.”
 This means they group all of their clients into one large merchant account, rather than providing each client with their own dedicated merchant account.
 The benefit for business owners is that it is easy to get approved to begin processing online credit card payments with either Stripe or PayPal, given that aggregators have a lower threshold for accepting new clients than a dedicated merchant account provider.